wesl-ee/RAL/docs/INSTALL.md

 ### Example configurations

-In `docs/config/` you will find two folders.
-One of these folders holds configurations for the reverse proxy, and the other holds configurations for the back-end webserver.

-All of these softwares may run on the same computer.
-In any case, nginx B<MUST> be set to listen on either 80 (http:) or 443 (https:) for regular web clients to easily connect to your server.
+In `docs/config/` you will find some useful files for setting up the back-end server.
+Whether or not you set up a reverse proxy is really up to you, but I would _highly_ recommend it.

 If you decide to deploy using http/2 remember that the modern interpretation of http/2 [practically requires SSL](https://www.nginx.com/wp-content/uploads/2015/09/NGINX_HTTP2_White_Paper_v4.pdf>)